 - Placing your hand on your obliques can help you feel the muscles contract and enhance the mind-muscle connection.

-- Then return to the start position.
-Complete all reps on the left side and then repeat on the right side.
+- Then, return to the start position.
+Complete all reps on the left side and then repeat on the right.

-- To work the oblique muscle, perform this exercises slow and steadily.
+- To work the oblique muscle, perform these exercises slowly and steadily.

 2. Dumbbell Side Bend